CallumIddon/bloc_generator/flutter_bloc_provider/README.md

 A `BLoCDisposer<BLoC>` is a `StatefulWidget` that wraps a child in a `BLoCProvider`.
 The disposer will automatically call the dispose method on the provider when it loses context.

+## Multi Providers and Disposers

+The `BLoCMultiProvider` and `BLoCMultiDisposer` allow multiple BLoCs to be added to the widget tree at once and behave exactly as their singular counterparts.